Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 What is Temecula known for?

-Temecula is known for being a wine region of Riverside County that is well-suited to growing red wines.
-It is also home to olive oil, lavender, old western-style architecture, and golf courses.
+Temecula is known as a wine region of Riverside County that is well-suited to growing red wines.
+It is also home to olive oil, lavender, old Western-style architecture, and golf courses.

 Is Temecula walkable?

 Temecula is less than 40 square miles and contains mostly open land.
-The old town square is very walkable but to get to the outskirts where the golf and wineries are located, you’ll need a car.
-I highly suggest reserving a rental car for your ultimate convenience to explore the best of Temecula Valley.
+The old town square is very walkable, but you’ll need a car to get to the outskirts where the golf and wineries are located.
+I highly recommend reserving a rental car for your convenience, and so you won’t miss out on the best of Temecula Valley.

 Is Temecula safe?

-Temecula is very safe and makes our top 13 places to live in California.
-Temecula is especially safe for tourist activities and the town’s crime rates are lower than the national average.
+Temecula is very safe.
+Temecula is especially safe for tourist activities, and the town’s crime rates are lower than the national average.

 What are the best places to stay in Temecula?

-Staying right in the heart of Old Town has its unique charm and walkability while staying right on the property of one of the vineyard estates gives you onsite tastings and landscape views.
+Stay right in the heart of Old Town for its unique charm, especially if you value walkability.
+Choose to stay right on the property of one of the vineyard estates if you prefer onsite tastings and landscape views.